SAP-samples/btp-cap-multitenant-saas/docu/2-basic/3-kyma-build-docker-images/README.md

 As this Docker Image is maintained by SAP, there is no need to make use of Cloud Native Buildpacks for stable, secure and up-to-date base image.
 Therefore, we created a Dockerfile which is based on the official SAP Docker Image (*sapse/html5-app-deployer*), and only add our own *resources* folder to the working directory of the resulting Docker Image.

-The *resources* folder (within the app/html5-deployer directory) contains the zipped UI5 modules (which you need to build upfront using the *npm run ui:apps* script - [see here](#2-build-your-components)).
-If you followed all previous tutorial steps, the respective zip files should already exist, as the respective command will automatically run the *build:copy* scripts in the *package.json* files of our UI5 modules.
+The *resources* folder (within the *code/app/html5-deployer* directory) contains the zipped UI5 modules (which you need to build upfront using the *npm run ui:apps* script - [see here](#2-build-your-components)).
+If you followed all previous tutorial steps, the respective zip files should already exist, as the respective command will automatically run the *build* scripts in the *package.json* files of our UI5 modules.

 **Npm script to trigger the build of a single UI module** ([/code/package.json](../../../code/package.json))